dknightowl/libft/README.md

 	- `ft_lstmap`

 - Extra (Added post-project due to their usefulness):
-	- `ft_free2d` -- Frees memory for a dynamically-allocated 2D array
+	- `ft_free2d` -- Frees memory for a NULL-terminated dynamically-allocated 2D array
 	- `ft_islower` -- Checks if a character is a lowercase alphabet
 	- `ft_isupper` -- Checks if a character is an uppercase alphabet
 	- `ft_strtol` -- Convert a string to a long (For more robust error-handling as compared to `ft_atoi`)